 The results section is where you present the raw data you collected during your research.
 You lay out your findings in a clear, organized manner, typically using visual aids like graphs, tables, or charts.

-These sections—introduction, literature review, methodology, results, and discussion—make up the skeleton of your dissertation.
+These sections; introduction, preface, literature review, proposal, methodology, results, and discussion, make up the skeleton of your dissertation.
 Having a clear understanding of what each section entails and how they fit together can guide you in your journey of how to write a nursing dissertation or thesis.

 Dissertation Plan: What You Need to Include

 A dissertation plan is your road map to a successful nursing dissertation or thesis.
 Think of it as a GPS system that helps you navigate through the various stages of your dissertation.
 It’s a detailed blueprint that structures your work, guides your writing, and ensures a logical flow to your arguments.

 Your dissertation outline should be comprehensive.
 It should lay out what you intend to include in each chapter and give a brief overview of each section.
 It is essentially the table of contents, fleshed out into a plan.
 Here’s a rundown of the essential elements your dissertation plan should contain:

 Every dissertation begins with a title page.
 It’s the first thing your readers (and examiners) see.
 The title page usually includes your research title, your name, your supervisor’s name, your university’s name, and its logo.

 In the acknowledgment section, you get the chance to express gratitude towards all those who have supported you throughout your research journey.
 This could include your supervisor, colleagues, family, or even funding bodies.